Global-local Enhancement Network for NMFs-aware Sign Language Recognition

+We study the effect of $\lambda$ in Equation~\ref{full_obj} as shown in Figure~\ref{fig:lambda}.
+The experiments are conducted on NMFs-CSL and we utilize the top-1 accuracy as the performance indicator.
+The top-1 accuracy reaches the peak value when $\lambda = 0.2$.
+When $\lambda = 0$, the whole model does not converge and we do not include it in the figure.
+Unless stated, we utilize $\lambda = 0.2$ as the default hyper parameter.

 We implement our global and local enhancement module in their corresponding streams jointly with the mutual promotion module for further performance boosting.
-To verify the effectiveness of each module, we conduct experiments with different settings.
+To verify the effectiveness of each loss terms supervising the framework, we conduct experiments with different settings.

 \textbf{Global enhancement module.} We perform an ablation study on the effects of the global enhancement module placed on different locations.
 We only keep the global enhancement module in the framework and insert it right after the last residual block of a stage.
 Considering the high computation cost, we do not add the module at the first or second stages.
 As shown in Table~\ref{globalen}, the improvement brought by the module on pool2 is the largest, which leads to 2.7\% top-1 accuracy improvement over the baseline.
 However, the performance gains on res3, res4 and res5 are similar and all smaller than that on pool2.
 One possible explanation is that discriminative cues may be lost by repeated convolution and pooling operations, so the module needs to be added in the front stage to enhance the global contextual information.
 We fix the location of the global enhancement module right after the pool2 unless stated in the following experiments.